 - Affiliated with an academic or research institution

-- Professional tenure at post-doctorate level or within 5 years of PhD award
+- Professional tenure at post-doctoral level through Assistant Professor or equivalent

 - Demonstrated professional and scientific leadership in biological and medical sciences

 - Exhibited scientific curiosity and an established pattern of creative thinking

 - A defined approach to improved diagnostics or therapies for Lyme disease